sohanHajra/FIN-556-group-1-project/README.md

 - Nasdaq - For USO ETF
 - IEX - For USO ETF

+### Exploring CME PCAP Structure
+To construct the CME parsers we used the SBE tool from Real Logic Limited to take in the XML files from CME and extract header files for the parser.
+These files were then used to parse out the relevant templates (46,47) and display them in a .txt file.

+A challenging task for CME was having to deal with the massive amount of storage needed for the PCAPs if they were extracted.
+This was especially difficult on a machine where RAM usage was limited as multiple students would access the vms at the same time to backtest and parse data.
+To get around this,the CME parser underwent 3 main iterations:
+1) Reading extracted PCAP into memory and then parsing.
+2) Reading extracted PCAP and parsing one packet at a time.
+3) Reading the .zst file and piping the stream into the parser.

+The last iteration was ultimately the one chosen as it performed the best when comparing speed, RAM usage, and multithreading capabilities.
+As a result of these iterations parsing one day’s worth of PCAPs into level 3 orderbook data took around ~15 minutes and negligible RAM space compared to the other two options which also suffered from being idle as the PCAP was extracted.
+To automate this process scripts were written to parse a day's worth in one go and combine all individual sections so they can be used by the backtesting software.

 ### Exploring Nasdaq PCAP Structure

 The Nasdaq TotalView-ITCH (ITCH 5.0) protocol is a binary message format used by Nasdaq to disseminate real-time market data.
 ITCH messages are transmitted over UDP using the MoldUDP64 encapsulation protocol, which packages multiple ITCH messages into single UDP packets for efficient network transmission.